ItalyPaleAle/SMCloudStore/packages/google-cloud-storage/README.md

 const storage = SMCloudStore.create('google-cloud-storage', connection)
 ````

+Alternatively, you might pass the same arguments via the `GCLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` environmental variable.
+See the [official documentation](https://cloud.google.com/docs/authentication/getting-started) for more details.

 ### Creating a container

 When using the [`storage.createContainer(container, [options])`](https://italypaleale.github.io/SMCloudStore/classes/google_cloud_storage.googlecloudstorageprovider.html#createcontainer) and the [`storage.ensureContainer(container, [options])`](https://italypaleale.github.io/SMCloudStore/classes/google_cloud_storage.googlecloudstorageprovider.html#ensurecontainer) methods, the `options` argument can be used to define some options for the container: